Which city is cheaper, Anchorage or Miami?

 It's common for backpackers to visit Anchorage.
 There are a few good budget places to stay, and backpackers will also have plenty of outdoor wilderness to explore near town.
 It's important to remember that Alaska is known for its challenging wilderness so, unless you're experienced, you should take a guide.

-You'll find some public transit in Miami, but it may not be enough to take you everywhere.
+Miami has a few public transit options.
 There's an elevated metrorail as well as buses around the city.

 Miami is very walkable.
 Many parts of city are surprisingly walkable and pedestrian friendly, allowing you to eat out, go shopping, or explore without the need for a car.

-Anchorage is a somewhat walkable place.
-The downtown area is compact so you can wander to the nearby shops and restaurants on foot.
+Anchorage is generally not a very walkable beach city.
+The downtown area is compact so you can wander to the nearby shops and restaurants on foot, but most people visit with the goal of exploring outside of town.
+For that you need a car.

 Visitors can find plenty of fun things to do in both Miami and Anchorage.
-With generally more activities and things to do, visitors tend to spend more time in Anchorage than Miami.
+With generally more activities and things to do, visitors tend to spend more time in Anchorage than in Miami.
+Usually, 7 days is a good amount of time for Miami, and 1-3 days is enough time in Anchorage.

 People visit Miami because there is so much to do.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-In Anchorage, many people enjoy the that this artsy destination offers.
+In Anchorage, many people enjoy the food and shopping that this nature-oriented destination offers.
+Make sure you spend some time hiking while you're in the area.
+Lots of people come for the hiking.
 This city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 Many people enjoy the shopping and nightlife when visiting Miami.
-You can also relax and pamper yourself at one of the resorts.
+People usually spend lots of time at the beach.
 A weekend is plenty of time to see everything, even with extra days to spare.
 This beach city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Anchorage.
 For many, it makes a great getaway for a weekend.
+Many travelers plan to spend time hiking while in the area.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

 Travelers enjoy the nightlife and live music when visiting the glamorous beach city of Miami.
 The length of your ideal trip is an individual decision.
 It's also a relaxing resort destination.
 Five days is plenty of time to see everything, even with extra days to spare.

 Anchorage is a fun place to experience.
-Travelers enjoy the when visiting the destination of Anchorage.
+Travelers enjoy the museums and food when visiting the destination of Anchorage.
+Lots of people come for the hiking.
+Hiking can easily take up a good amount of your time here, too.
 Most people find that five days is more than enough time to see everything.

 Miami is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-You'll find around the cultural destination of Anchorage.
+You'll find food and shopping around the breathtaking destination of Anchorage.
+Hikers are also drawn to this area.
 Take your pick from the many activities offered here.
+Lots of people come for the hiking.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Miami is $164, while the average daily cost in Anchorage is $153.
+The average daily cost (per person) in Miami is $206, while the average daily cost in Anchorage is $191.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Miami and Anchorage in more detail.

 Looking for a hotel in Miami or Anchorage?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.